-Individuals and their legal representatives have the right to request information, access, correction and deletion of their personal information.
-They also have the right to oppose the data collection (Federal Law on the Protection of Personal Data Held by Private Parties, 2010).
+In Mexico, individuals and their legal representatives have the right to request information, access, correction and deletion of their personal information.
+They also have the right to oppose the data collection, limit the processing of their data when the data is processed for extraneous purposes or, revoke their consent for data processing (Federal Law on the Protection of Personal Data Held by Private Parties, 2010).

 Employers must designate a person or department to handle personal data requests.
 Upon receiving a request from an individual, employers have 20 days to reply and 15 days from the date of reply to complete any requests (when applicable).
 This timeframe can be extended once for an equal period, as long as there is a justifiable circumstance.

 When can employers refuse or temporarily deny requests?

 - the individual is not the owner of the personal data (or the legal representative cannot be confirmed as authorized);